UPDATE 6/1/20: All our offices are back open for all procedures.

 With the ongoing concern of COVID-19 exposure, we take patient safety seriously and understand the importance of keeping our patients informed.

 We ask that all patients (and people with them) wear masks while in our offices since the Governor has made it mandatory in all public places.
 Patients under the age of 18 will only be permitted to bring one person in with them at a time, adult patients should enter the office alone.

-For those that do need to come in for emergency care: patient safety and care are always top priority at Summit Oral & Maxillofacial Surgery.
+Patient safety and care are always top priority at Summit Oral & Maxillofacial Surgery.
 As an AAAHC (Accreditation Association for Ambulatory Health Care) accredited organization, all of our offices operate with higher standards of care and cleanliness.
 These standards have been heightened even more during this time.
-See below for the precautions we’re taking to keep our staff and patients safe.
+See below for the additional precautions we’re taking to keep our staff and patients safe.

 - Staying up to date with the latest announcements and guidance from the Center for Disease Control (CDC) as well as the World Health Organization (WHO).